 How Negative Punishment Works in Psychology

-People are social beings, and we all love entertainment, fun, and access to services and places.
+As social beings, we all crave entertainment, fun, and access to various services and places.

 Removing something that makes us feel good and satisfied will naturally lead to disappointment and frustration.